GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 This includes information about settings, core and module updates, backing up and restoring sites, content updates, or possible bugs.

+**Warning:** There are many links I have included across various sections of this documentation.
+Many of these links contain good information, but many also contain outdated information from older versions of Drupal.
+This is unfortunately the nature of open-source documentation.
+I have done my best to sift through this data and only include accurate and current information in this documentation.
+For that reason, the links are only intended to provide insight into changes from older versions of Drupal, or to reinforce certain points made in this documentation which I have confirmed is correct.

 ### Requirements

 The ITS website serves tens of thousands of Faculty Members, Staff and Students in a College environment.
 The below requirements will help to provide a positive and secure experience to all website users: